Palya

 This year's theme, All In For Reconciliation, is a call for all Australians to commit wholeheartedly to reconciliation every single day.

-Thank you for visiting Ayers Rock Resort during this important week.
-Your visit supports the local Anangu community and Indigenous employment through the National Indigenous Training Academy (NITA), which empowers young Aboriginal and Torres Strait Islander peoples through training and job opportunities.
+You are also supporting Indigenous employment through the National Indigenous Training Academy (NITA), which empowers young Aboriginal and Torres Strait Islander peoples through training and job opportunities.

 Check out what's on at Ayers Rock Resort during National Reconciliation Week, and see how you can get involved.